Mass psychogenic illness: Terrorism and biological warfare

-In 2002, Bartholomew and Wessely stated that the "concern that after a chemical, biological or nuclear attack, public health facilities may be rapidly overwhelmed by the anxious and not just the medical and psychological casualties."
+In 2002, Bartholomew and Wessely stated that the "concern that after a chemical, biological or nuclear attack, [is that] public health facilities may be rapidly overwhelmed by the anxious and not just the medical and psychological casualties."
 Early symptoms of those affected by MPI are difficult to differentiate from those actually exposed to the dangerous agent.

 The first Iraqi missile hitting Israel during the Persian Gulf War was believed to contain chemical or biological weapons.
 Though this was not the case, 40% of those in the vicinity of the blast reported breathing problems.

 Following the 2001 anthrax attacks in October 2001, there were over 2,300 false anthrax alarms in the United States.
 Some reported physical symptoms of what they believed to be anthrax.

 In 2001, a man sprayed what was later found to be a window cleaner into a subway station in Maryland.
 Thirty-five people were treated for nausea, headaches and sore throats.